santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component-out-of-the-box.md

-To generate dynamic components in Blazor, we commonly utilise RenderTreeBuilder or the Razor syntax 'RenderFragment.'
-To dynamically render a component, we check for the data type or a condition in the traditional way.
-This demands manually updating the component's visible status based on whether the component should be displayed or hidden, which is more difficult with complex data.
+To generate dynamic components in Blazor, we commonly use `RenderTreeBuilder `or the `RenderFragment` To dynamically render a component.
+These requiresa lot of  manually works like maintaining the component's visible status based on whether the component should be displayed or hidden, which is more difficult with complex data.

 Beginning with .NET 6 Preview 1, the ASP.NET Core team introduced  [DynamicComponent](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-1/#dynamiccomponent) .
 The use of DynamicComponent greatly reduces the complexity of dynamic component rendering when dealing with large amounts of complex data.